nealchawn/laravel_blog/README.md

 // Posts index
 queries(posts) = posts+1
 due to individual calls on attributes such as user & likes

+component == partial